 Claire Garnett was born in Kermanshah, Iran in 1945.
 Her family then moved to Kingston, England when she was 15 and she did not possess a single word of English.

-Claire and Alan have now been living at Audley Binswood luxury retirement village for five years.
+Mr and Mrs Garnett have now been living at Audley Binswood luxury retirement village for five years.
 They bought off-plan and were one of the first to move into the village.
 They have joined the social groups and use facilities such as the swimming pool every day.
 Claire also has no intention of ‘retiring’ in the traditional sense of the word, and wants to continue her jewellery business – including helping women learn how to make jewellery.

 The Dancer can be purchased from Amazon.